+Fingerings

-Fingerings The fingerings string for this scale diagram.
-This is a textual string with as many characters as the scale diagram has strings (i.e. six for standard guitars).
+The fingerings string for this scale diagram.
+This is a textual string with as many characters as the scale diagram has strings (for example, six for standard guitars).
 Each character corresponds to a guitar string.
 Use - to denote that a string has no fingering.

+Horizontal

+True if the guitar scale diagram is horizontally orientated, False if it is vertically orientated (read/write).

+LowestVisibleFret

+The number of the top fret shown in the guitar scale diagram; setting the special value -1 resets the lowest visible fret to the default for that scale diagram (read/write).

+NumberOfFrets

-Horizontal True if the guitar scale diagram is horizontally orientated, False if it is vertically orientated (read/write).
-LowestVisibleFret The number of the top fret shown in the guitar scale diagram; setting the special value -1 resets the lowest visible fret to the default for that scale diagram (read/write).
-NumberOfFrets The number of frets in the guitar scale diagram, i.e. the number of horizontal lines; setting the special value -1 resets the number of frets to the default for that scale diagram (read/write).
-NumberOfStrings The number of strings in the guitar scale diagram, i.e. the number of vertical lines (read only).
-Root Returns the chromatic pitch $(C = 0)$ of the scale's root note (read only).
-ScaleFactor The scale factor of the guitar scale diagram (as adjustable via the Scale parameter on the General panel of Properties), expressed as a percentage (read/write).
-ScaleType Returns the type of the guitar scale diagram, as specified in the list of GuitarScaleDiagram type values on page 157 (read only).
-ShowFingerings Set to True if the fingerings string should be displayed, False otherwise (read only).
+The number of frets in the guitar scale diagram, for example, the number of horizontal lines; setting the special value -1 resets the number of frets to the default for that scale diagram (read/write).

+NumberOfStrings

+The number of strings in the guitar scale diagram, for example, the number of vertical lines (read only).

+Root

+Returns the chromatic pitch (C = 0) of the scale's root note (read only).

+ScaleFactor

+The scale factor of the guitar scale diagram (as adjustable via the Scale parameter on the General panel of Properties), expressed as a percentage (read/write).

+ScaleType

+Returns the type of the guitar scale diagram, as specified in the list of "GuitarScaleDiagram Type Values" on page 169 (read only).

+ShowFingerings

+Set to True if the fingerings string should be displayed, False otherwise (read only).